 Travel binoculars that you’re taking on the go should be durable enough to hold up to the elements.
 That’s especially true if you plan to take your binoculars with you when you go boating or fishing.

 Choose a pair of travel binoculars that are waterproof so you don’t have to worry about them getting damaged in the rain or splashed with water.
 Binoculars that are rated IXP8 can be submerged in up to three feet of water without experiencing any damage, while those that are rated IPX0 aren’t waterproof at all.
 For the best results, opt for a pair of travel binoculars that are rated IPX4 or above.

 If the lenses of your travel binoculars fog up due to weather conditions, you’ll have a tough time seeing the sights – and it can be difficult to clear the fog away.
 While you’ll pay a little more, it can be worth it to invest in a pair of fog-proof travel binoculars, especially if you frequently travel to humid climates.

 For the highest-quality and most durable travel binoculars, look for a pair that has some type of lens coating.
 These models will hold up better to wear and tear, so you can continue to see clearly for years to come.
 A lens coating can also help reduce glare and provide sharper images.
 For the best results, you may want to invest in travel binoculars with fully multi-coated lenses that limit reflections and boost image quality.

-Some travel binoculars come with a carrying strap to make it easy to carry them around.
+Some travel binoculars come with a carrying strap to make them easy to carry around.
 You can find binoculars with straps that are only long enough to carry by hand, as well as models with straps that are long enough to wear around your neck.
 For the most comfortable option, choose a pair of travel binoculars with a padded, adjustable strap.